NOPAIN Act Basics

 The Non-Opioids Prevent Addiction in the Nation Act (“NOPAIN Act”) is a policy that will prevent opioid addiction before it starts by increasing the use of non-opioid pain management approaches in outpatient surgical settings.

 What Will the NOPAIN Act Do?

 The NOPAIN Act will increase the use of non-opioid pain management approaches by changing outdated federal reimbursement policies.
 The policy will:

-- Expand patient and provider access to FDA approved non-opioid pain management approaches in all outpatient surgical settings for the next five years; and
+- Expand patient and provider access to FDA approved non-opioid pain management approaches in all outpatient surgical settings.

 - Require a report to Congress on limitations, gaps, barriers to access, or deficits in Medicare coverage or reimbursement for therapeutic services.